Q4 Citing Your Source

 - cite sources appropriately

-Citation: A citation is a quotation from or reference to a book, paper, or author, especially in a scholarly work.
+Citation: A quotation from or reference to a book, paper, or author, especially in a scholarly work.

 Play the Vocabulary Game below to practice the Key Vocabulary.